 - Logical grouping of data fields

-- Has name and 4 digit numbers to identify
+- Has a name and 4 digit numbers to identify

-- Some infotypes will also have subtypes which have 4 character codes.
+- Some infotypes will also have subtypes that have 4 character codes.

-- Infotypes are time – dependent.
-They have validity period.
+- Infotypes are time-dependent.
+They have validity periods.

 - Green ticks next to infotypes in the SAP Easy Access Menu indicate that this “infotype” has been maintained and has source information in it.